Action plan following the Macchiarini case investigations

 KI's website has been developed in multiple stages during the last years.
 For example, there is a renewed structure where regulations, guidelines and instructions are available for employees and students.
 The search function on the website has also been developed so that it is possible to filter the type of matches that are desired.

 Guidelines and guides for research

 Guidelines for research at KI (both clinical and experimental) were renewed in the spring of 2020.

-Terms and division of responsibilities in clinical research in collaboration between Karolinska Institutet and Karolinska University Hospital were clarified in 2017 through a certificate of division of responsibilities.
-Two guiding documents were developed simultaneously, one for clinical research and one specifically for pharmaceutical research.
-Work is underway in 2020 in collaboration between KI and the Stockholm Region to develop and update guidelines and responsibility documents for clinical research throughout the region.
+Terms and division of responsibilities in clinical research in collaboration between Karolinska Institutet and Karolinska University Hospital were developed in 2017 through a certificate of division of responsibilities.
+Guiding documents were developed simultaneously.
+Work is underway in collaboration between KI and the Stockholm Region to develop and update guidelines and responsibility documents.

 New guidelines for side jobs and collaboration

 Guidelines and routines for reporting secondary occupations have been clarified and updated.
 There are also new guidelines for intangible assets and business collaboration to clarify how the results of research at KI are to be handled and used.
 The guidelines follow the recommendation of the European Commission.

 Work environment coordination at permanent joint workplaces

 The Work Environment Act requires coordination of work environment work when two or more entities conduct activities at joint workplaces.
 Since 2013, there has been an agreement on forms of collaboration between Karolinska University Hospital and KI regarding the work environment.
 In its spirit there are e.g. a person responsible for coordination appointed at BioClinicum since the start of operations in 2018.